Robert-maker1994/engineering-journal/src/data-structures-and-algorithms/trees/trees.md

  - Nodes can have multiple children: This property enables trees to represent complex relationships between data.

-## Applications
- - File systems: Trees are used to organize files and directories.
- - Database indexing: Trees are employed to efficiently search and retrieve data.
- - Compilers: Trees are used to represent the syntax and semantics of programming languages.
- - Graph algorithms: Trees are a fundamental data structure for graph traversal and manipulation.

-## Types of Trees
-- **Binary Tree**: Each node has at most two children.
-- **Binary Search Tree (BST)**: A binary tree where the left child contains values less than the parent node, and the right child contains values greater than the parent node.
-- **Balanced Tree**: A tree where the height of the left and right subtrees of any node differ by at most one.
-- **AVL Tree**: A self-balancing binary search tree.
-- **Red-Black Tree**: A binary search tree with an extra bit of storage per node to ensure the tree remains balanced.

 ## Operations
 - **Insertion**: Adding a node to the tree.
 - **Deletion**: Removing a node from the tree.
 - **Traversal**: Visiting all the nodes in a specific order (e.g., in-order, pre-order, post-order).

-## Applications
-- **Hierarchical Data Representation**: File systems, organizational structures.
-- **Searching and Sorting**: Binary search trees, AVL trees.
-- **Network Routing**: Spanning trees in network design.

 ## Example
 ```rust